frovedis/frovedis/doc/tutorial_python/tutorial_python.md

                                              ['C'], need_info=True)
     crs_mat.debug_print()

-Here, columns 'A' and 'B', and 'C' is selected to create the matrix.
+Here, columns 'A', 'B', and 'C' is selected to create the matrix.
 The second argument is to specify which column is used as categorical variable.
-In this case column 'C' is specified. if `need_info=True`, `info` data structure is also returned.
+In this case column 'C' is specified.
+If `need_info=True`, `info` data structure is also returned.
 It is used to create a matrix from FrovedisDataFrame next time (explained later).